ojosproject/website/news/2024/09-15-2024-Summer-Research-Update.md

 make sure we were set on pace to complete our goals.
 However,  we had to adjust to compensate for summer obligations and personal matters that came up.

-These changes include postponing and working ascrynchously.
+These changes include postponing and working asynchronously.
 And even adjust timelines to focus on different aspect of our Research.

 For example conducting more research and improving reference models for our Research while we awaited for parts.
-Beyond this we began to look for public avavible design to implement as out mounting system for this iteration of Palliaview.
+Beyond this we began to look for public available design to implement as out mounting system for this iteration of Palliaview.

-We have goals of completing our protoype for V0.2 by the end of this quarter to begining our V0.3 of the process.
+We have goals of completing our prototype for V0.2 by the end of this quarter to beginning our V0.3 of the process.
 Beyond this,our deployment of the project.

 ## Research News

-To further our understanding of hospice care and its relationship with technologies, we aim to gather futher insights from individuals with experience working in hospice settings.
+To further our understanding of hospice care and its relationship with technologies, we aim to gather further insights from individuals with experience working in hospice settings.
 This includes nurses, caregivers, social workers, and volunteers who provide care.
 By engaging these groups, we seek to explore their perspectives on how various technologies affect the delivery of care,